 The Lion in Winter gives a vivid picture of people who just have to be one up on others, everything being a competition in which someone outwits another.
 There are people who would rather make one dollar by fooling or cheating someone than make ten dollars by selling them something worthwhile at a just price.
 This is sometimes a cultural trait in which an entire society lives just to prove their cleverness by deception and dishonesty.
 How terrible to see everyone as either a potential victim or a victimizer.
 “You’ve got to realize that it’s a dog-eat-dog world” is their philosophy.
 But who wants to be a wild dog?

 The wise never look at life in terms of “I win, you lose” or vice versa.
 They live their life as a serious opportunity to advance in understanding rather than a game to play “gotcha” all day along.

 This is quite plain.
-The khandas (skandas) are the five components of “human nature” in which the individual is trapped.
-Since he mistakes them for himself, he suffers at their changes and damages and losses, feeling a pain than cannot possibly be his.
+The khandas (skandas) are the five components of human nature in which the individual is trapped.
+Since he mistakes them for himself, he suffers at their changes, damages and losses, feeling a pain than cannot possibly be his.
 This is a terrible illusion, indeed.

 Regarding hunger, Narada Thera says: “Ordinary diseases are usually curable by a suitable remedy, but hunger has to be appeased daily.”
 By “mental activity” is meant the running around of an uncontrolled and unsteady mind.
 Nirvana is the only permanent ending of these sources of suffering.
 When we really grasp the way things are, we seek for Nirvana.